French Electronic major Thomson

 The TV lineup features Realtek processors and runs on Android 11, boasting premium attributes like a bezel-less design, 30W speakers, Dolby Digital, built-in apps such as Netflix, and access to over 6,000 apps and games, including popular platforms like Netflix, Prime Video, Disney+Hotstar, Apple TV, Voot, Zee5, Sony LIV, and the Google Play Store, which boasts 500,000 TV shows.
 Thomson's new 43-inch FA Series TV is competitively priced at Rs.
 17,499, making it a compelling option in its segment.

 SPPL, founded in 1990 with its headquarters in Noida, has evolved from its initial plastic injection moulding business to manufacturing CRT TVs and modern LED TVs.
 As one of the largest manufacturers of CRT TV cabinets in the 1990s and early 2000s, SPPL has now established itself as a prominent OEM in CRT and LED television manufacturing.
-With three manufacturing plants across India, located in Noida, Una, and Jammu, and a workforce exceeding 1000 employees, SPPL remains at the forefront of India's electronics manufacturing landscape.
+With three manufacturing plants across India, located in Noida, Una, and Jammu, and a workforce in excess of 1000 employees.